pmbstyle/Alice/docs/setupInstructions.md

 - Go to [Groq cloud console](https://console.groq.com/home)  and set up your account
 - Get your API key from [API keys](https://console.groq.com/keys) section and paste it in settings

-# Pinecone setup

-- Go to [Pinecone](https://www.pinecone.io/) and set up your account
-- Create a new index in the database section and get its URL, paste it in the settings
-- Paste DB region as `VITE_PINECONE_ENV` and index in settings
-- Create your API key and paste it into settings

 # OpenAI Assistant setup

 -  Save and test settings, then select `Manage assistants` option